nzfarmer1/telemetrylayer/README.md

 3. Create a New Telemetry (Point) Layer - selecting the Broker and Topic Type
 4. Add Features based on topics generated via the Topic Manager (i.e. Broker Uptime)

+Installation:

+To install and run locally, copy recursively into a ~/.qgis2/python/plugins/TelemetryLayer directory then enable the plugin

+A public repo will be created soon

 Issues:

 This is very alpha software and still has many features not implemented.